net-lisias-kspu/ContractConfigurator/Parameters.md

         // Default Orbit: <orbit details>
         //title =
     }

-#### Vessel State
-These parameters pertain to the state of a vessel.

 ##### ReachAltitudeEnvelope
 Get to a specific altitude envelope.
 Note that this is not tied to a specific celestial body - to do that you need to use multiple parameters together.